ChnP7/Expression-Calculator/README.md

 This includes a lexer and parser that are used to take apart individual tokens from the string input to form a structure that can be evaluated in the correct order.

 Written in OCaml and build using Dune.
 The test modules for this project use OUnit to test and assert correct expected outputs.
+Inspired by an old lexer/parser/interpreter project
+I was assigned for a class.

 ## Example uses
 Input: `2+7` Output: `9`